Query Fan-Out: The Future of AI-Driven Search

 What Is Query Fan-Out?

 This approach powers AI-enhanced search tools such as Google’s AI Mode, Perplexity.ai, ChatGPT Search, and You.com.
-These platforms rely on large language models (LLMs) and retrieval-augmented generation (RAG) to structure and deliver responses.
+These platforms rely on large language models (LLMs) and retrieval-augmented Generation (RAG) to structure and deliver responses.

 Query Fan-Out is the process of expanding a user’s initial query into multiple sub-queries or related questions.
-These sub-queries are executed sequentially or parallel to gather comprehensive, relevant results.
+These sub-queries are executed sequentially or in parallel to gather comprehensive, relevant results.
 This technique supports advanced information retrieval, especially in AI-powered environments like Google’s Search Generative Experience or OpenAI’s ChatGPT with browsing capabilities.

 Google AI Mode is a chat-style, generative search experience powered by Gemini 2.5.
 Instead of displaying traditional search result links, it provides direct, synthesized answers.